adammeh/chaos-engineering-tutorial/pod-failure/step5/text.md

 Since we delete the existing pod, when curl sends a request to the backend, it fails to connect.
 However, Kubernetes automatically spins up a new Pod to restore the deleted one which causes is why it returns to normal right after.

 We can improve on this though.

-: requests continue without interruption, because the Service routes traffic to the healthy Pod.

-At the same time, Kubernetes automatically spins up a new Pod to maintain the desired 2 replicas.
-This demonstrates self-healing and high availability.